 An important example is the use of DMSO as a non-toxic alternative to more hazardous solvents in paint stripping formulations.

-DMSO is sued as a reaction solvent in manufacturing a variety of polymers.
+DMSO is used as a reaction solvent in manufacturing a variety of polymers.

 Use as a reaction solvent in Active Ingredient syntheses and as a solvent in the formulation for delivery of the active.

 Procipient®(Dimethyl Sulfoxide USP, Ph.
 Eur.) is the only grade of DMSO suitable for Healthcare and Drug Delivery applications.
-Gaylord Chemical’s USP grade is the only DMSO that is manufactured under cGMP conditions, in compliance with API guidelines.
-Supported by a Drug Master File (DMF) on file with the FDA and Health Canada, the product conforms to both the USP and Ph.
+Gaylord Chemical’s USP grade is the only DMSO that is manufactured under cGMP conditions, in compliance with API guidelines (ICH Q7).
+Procipient is supported by a Type II Drug Master File (DMF) on file with the FDA, and DMF at Health Canada, and a CEP granted by EDQM.
+The product is multi-compendial and conforms to both the USP and Ph.
 Eur.
 Monographs.